 Great .NET Conferences to Attend

 Looking for .NET conferences to attend?
 You are in luck!
 There's a lot of options out there.
 While most good conferences about .NET are arranged by Microsoft themselves, there are some great alternatives spread across both Europe and the US.
-This list is my attempt to sum up a list of good conferences that I have had recommended by friends or attended during the years.
+This list is my attempt to sum up a list of good conferences I have had recommended by friends or have attended during the years.